KocSistem/aks-workshop/labs/azure-container-registry/README.md

     ```

     Get ACR information
     ```
+    az acr list -o table
     ```

+## Grant AKS generated Service Principal to ACR

-2. Configure the AKS cluster to authenticate to the container registry
+1. Configure the AKS cluster to authenticate to the container registry

     > Before you can use an image stored in a private registry you need to ensure your Kubernetes cluster has access to that registry.

-    #### Grant AKS generated Service Principal to ACR

     Authorize the AKS cluster to connect to the Azure Container Registry.